-ARTICLE 2.
-A ball from a free kick formation must be kicked legally and from some point on Team A's restraining line (Exception: Rule 6-1-2-d) and on or between the hash marks.
+ARTICLE 2. a.
+A ball from a free kick formation must be kicked legally and from some point on Team A's restraining line (Exception: Rule 6-1-2-c-4) and on or between the hash marks.
 The referee will declare the ball ready for play when the officials are in position after the kicker has received the ball.
 After the ball is ready for play and for any reason falls from the tee, Team A shall not kick the ball and the official shall sound his whistle immediately.

+- b.
+After the ball has been made ready for play all players on the kicking team except the kicker must be no more than five yards behind their restraining line.
+A player satisfies this rule when one foot is on or beyond the line five yards behind the restraining line.
+If one player is more than five yards behind the restraining line and any other player kicks the ball, it is a foul.
+(A.R.
+6-1-2-VII) - c.
 When the ball is kicked (A.R.
-6-1-2-I-IV):

-- a.
+6-1-2-I-IV): - 1.
 Each Team A player, except the holder and kicker of a place kick, must be behind the ball (A.R.
-6-1-2-V) [S18]. - b.
-All Team A players must be inbounds [S19]. - c.
-At least four Team A players must be on each side of the kicker [S19]. - d.
+6-1-2-V) [S18]. - 2.
+All Team A players must be inbounds [S19]. - 3.
+At least four Team A players must be on each side of the kicker [S19].
+(AR 6-1-2-II-IV) - 4.
 After a safety, when a punt or drop kick is used, the ball may be kicked from behind the kicking team's restraining line.
-If a yardage penalty for a live-ball foul is enforced from the previous spot, administration is from the 20-yard line, unless the kicking team's restraining line has been relocated by a previous penalty [S18 or appropriate signal]. - e.
-All players of Team A must have been between the nine-yard marks after the ready-for-play signal [S19]. - f.
-A Team A player who goes out of bounds during a free kick down may not return inbounds during the down (Exception: This does not apply to a Team A player who is blocked out of bounds and attempts to return inbounds immediately) [S19]. - g.
-No Team A player may block an opponent until Team A is eligible to touch a free-kicked ball [S19].
+If a yardage penalty for a live-ball foul is enforced from the previous spot, administration is from the 20-yard line, unless the kicking team's restraining line has been relocated by a previous penalty [S18 or appropriate signal]. - 5.
+All players of Team A must have been between the nine-yard marks after the ready-for-play signal [S19].

-PENALTY [a-g]-Live-ball foul.
+PENALTY [a-c5]-Live-ball foul.
 Five yards from the previous spot, or five yards from the spot where the subsequent dead ball belongs to Team B, or from the spot where the ball is placed after a touchback [S18 or S19] (A.R.
 6-1-2-VI).

-FR-62 RULE 6 / KICKS
+FR-64 RULE 6 / KICKS

-- h.
-All Team B players must be inbounds [S19]. - i.
+- 6. All Team B players must be inbounds [S19]. - 7.
 All Team B players must be behind their restraining line [S18].

-PENALTY [h-i]-Live-ball foul.
+PENALTY [c6-c7]-Live-ball foul.
 Five yards from the previous spot [S18 or S19].